kubemq-io/kubemq-js/README.md

     tls:  true, // Indicates if TLS is enabled
     tlsCertFile:  'path/to/tls-cert.pem', // Path to the TLS certificate file
     tlsKeyFile:  'path/to/tls-key.pem', // Path to the TLS key file
+    tlsCaCertFile:  'path/to/tls-ca-cert.pem', // Path to the TLS CA cert file
     maxReceiveSize:  1024 * 1024 * 100, // Maximum size of the messages to receive (100MB)
-    reconnectInterval:  1000, // Interval in milliseconds between reconnect attempts (1 second)
+    reconnectIntervalSeconds:  1, // Interval in milliseconds between reconnect attempts (1 second) };
-    keepAlive:  true, // Indicates if the connection should be kept alive
-    pingIntervalInSeconds:  60, // Interval in seconds between ping messages
-    pingTimeoutInSeconds:  30, // Timeout in seconds for ping messages
-    credentials: {
-        cert:  Buffer.from('your-cert-content'), // Optional client cert credentials for talking to KubeMQ
-        key:  Buffer.from('your-key-content'),
-        caCert:  Buffer.from('your-ca-cert-content') // Optional CA certificate
-    }
 const  cqClient = new  CQClient(opts);

 ```